Through "NAEP University," continuing education and professional development are cornerstones of NAEP's mission and purpose.

 One of the elements within NAEP University that doesn't require travel are on-demand webinars.
 These virtual one-hour trainings are facilitated by industry experts and/or NAEP members and contain topical information for purchasing and procurement professionals.
 Browse On-Demand Webinars

-NAEP’s Annual Meeting is its annual national conference.
-Scheduled for April 8-11, 2017 in Orlando, FL, this is our biggest event of the year.
-Offering 50+ educational sessions, exciting keynote speakers, and a robust exhibit hall for all of your business and educational needs.
-This is event is not one to be missed!
+NAEP's Annual Meeting is the national conference, and is the biggest event NAEP offers.
+With 50+ educational sessions, exciting keynote speakers, and a robust exhibit hall for all of your business and educational needs, this event is not to be missed!
 Annual Meeting Homepage

 While NAEP is the national organization, it consists of several district and regional chapters.
 Many of these chapters offer their own in-person events and continuing education.
 Most of these events are two to three-days, but some include one-day workshops, as well.